David Berlinski

-David Berlinski (born 1942) is an American author who has written books about mathematics and the history of science as well as fiction.
-An opponent of evolution, he is a senior fellow of the Discovery Institute's Center for Science and Culture, an organization which promotes the pseudoscience of intelligent design.
+David Berlinski (born 1942) is an American mathematician and philosopher.
+He has written books about mathematics and the history of science as well as fiction.
+An opponent of evolution, he is a senior fellow of the Discovery Institute's Center for Science and Culture, an organization that promotes the pseudoscientific idea of intelligent design.
+Berlinski professes to be a skeptic about evolution, but he disavows belief in intelligent design.

-Early life
+Early life and education

-David Berlinski was born in the United States in 1942 to German-born Jewish refugees who had emigrated to New York City after escaping from France while the Vichy government was collaborating with the Germans.
-His father was Herman Berlinski, a composer, organist, pianist, musicologist and choir conductor, and his mother was Sina Berlinski (née Goldfein), a pianist, piano teacher and voice coach.
-Both were born and raised in Leipzig, where they studied at the Conservatory, before fleeing to Paris, where they were married and undertook further studies.
+David Berlinski was born in the United States in 1942 to German-born Jewish refugees who had emigrated to New York City in order to flee from France, where the Vichy government was collaborating with Nazi Germany.
+His father was composer Herman Berlinski and his mother was musician Sina Berlinski (née Goldfein), who was a pianist, piano teacher and voice coach.
+Both of his parents were born and raised in Leipzig, where they studied at the University of Music and Theatre Leipzig before escaping to Paris, where they married and pursued further studies.
 German was David Berlinski's first spoken language.

-He earned his BA from Columbia University and PhD in philosophy from Princeton University.
+Berlinski earned his Bachelor of Arts (B.A.) from Columbia University and a Ph.D. in philosophy from Princeton University.

 Academic career

-After his PhD, Berlinski was a research assistant in the Department of Biology at Columbia University.
-He has taught philosophy, mathematics and English at Stanford University, Rutgers, the City University of New York and the Université de Paris.
-He was a research fellow at the International Institute for Applied Systems Analysis (IIASA) in Austria and the Institut des Hautes Études Scientifiques (IHES) in France.
+After obtaining his Ph.D., Berlinski was a research assistant in the Department of Biology at Columbia University.